 We do not provide departmental scholarships or assistantships for this program.
 We do offer Qualified Tuition Reduction (QTR) to those eligible.

 Students can apply through the University's Financial Aid office for external funding.
 The Graduate College also has a list of financial resources available.
 Please note that not all financial aid resources are available to online students.

 Both the ISS MA and Certificate have been approved by the VA, and students can use their GI Bill benefits as well as tuition assistance to cover the costs of the courses.
 Military benefits questions can be directed at the VA Liaison, Regina Dowell (email: email@example.com ; phone: (520) 621-9501).

-You can register for up to three courses (9 units) in one semester (this applies to both the fall and spring semesters).
-For the summer term, students are allowed to take a maximum of two courses (6 units).
-Please note that we divide each semester and the summer term into two sessions each, such that there is fall session 1 and fall session 2.
+You can register for up to three courses (9 units) in one semester (this applies to both fall, spring, and summer terms).
 The maximum number of courses you can take applies to the whole semester and not to a single session.

 We restrict the number of courses students can take because the pace of instruction is intense.
 If you are working, and especially if you are working full time, we recommend that you begin by taking one class per session.
 This will allow you to get a feel for the amount of work and the time commitments courses will take.

 There is only one required course, which is the capstone.
 The Professional Portfolio (POL 695A) should be taken in your final semester in the program.
 Otherwise, you are free to take which ever courses interest you most.
 If there are courses that you are particularly interested in, we recommend that you make an effort to register for those courses early in your studies to make sure you have a chance to engage with those subjects.